vallard/K8sServerless/kubernetes/README.md

 ##### Challenge 2.6: Change the `ngx1` service back into type ClusterIP

-With the service back to cluster IP we can't access it from the outside.
+With the service back to `ClusterIP` we can't access it from the outside.
 However, we have an ingress controller:

 ```
 get svc -n ccp nginx-ingress-controller
 ```

+Don't mistake the name here.
+It happens to be that we are using `nginx` as an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers).
+But we are also using `nginx` as our application for serving up web pages.
+It's quite flexible!

 This ingress controller has an `EXTERNAL-IP`.
 We can make a rule that when someone goes to that IP address (or dns) we can layer 7 route it to the `ngx1` application.

-[Download the ingress controller yaml](https://raw.githubusercontent.com/vallard/K8sServerless/master/kubernetes/ngx1-ing.yaml) file and open it up to edit it.
+[Download the ingress rule yaml](https://raw.githubusercontent.com/vallard/K8sServerless/master/kubernetes/ngx1-ing.yaml) file and open it up to edit it.

 We are using [xip.io](https://xip.io) to redirect since we don't have an external domain name associated with our IP addresses.